 “Oh, no,” she said.
 “Don’t feel that way.
 Look at it as an opportunity to do things you don’t think you can do.”

 And she’s totally right.
 When I stop comparing myself to others and getting all upset, it really is a gift.
-Granted, I won’t be climbing any WI5 this year.
-But I bet this crew will get me up a few of the longer, steeper couloirs I wouldn’t dare try on my own.
+Granted, I wouldn’t be climbing any WI5 that year.
+But that crew got me up a few of the longer, steeper couloirs I wouldn’t dare try on my own.

 Get used to being around people who are better at stuff than you.
 Let them pull you up.

 8. Find your people

 If you want to stop comparing yourself to others, you absolutely have to start with you.

 But it’s also true that there are a lot of annoying people out there who live to compete and be the best.
 And also quite a few who lack empathy for those who are less strong or skilled.